snowzach/doods2/README.md

 Additional more optimized tags are available:
 - amd64 - 64 bit x86_64 architecture WITH avx support.
 This should be faster than the noavx image on newer processors.
-- gpu - 64 bit x86_64 architecture with NVidia GPU support.
+- amd64-gpu - 64 bit x86_64 architecture with NVidia GPU support.
 See the section below on how to run this.

 # REST API
 The REST API has several endpoints for detecting objects in images as well as streams.
 Details of the payloads and endpoints are below.